Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 ]

 #Block(color: orange)[
-  *Warning:* In Boolean algebra, we typically care about expressions that are contingencies—those that represent actual functions.
+  *Warning:* In Boolean algebra, we typically care about expressions that are contingencies---those that represent actual functions.
 Tautologies and contradictions are constant functions.
 ]

 == Logical Equivalence

 #definition[
-  Two Boolean expressions $f$ and $g$ are _logically equivalent_ (written $f equiv g$) if they have identical truth tables—they produce the same output for every possible input combination.
+  Two Boolean expressions $f$ and $g$ are _logically equivalent_ (written $f equiv g$) if they have identical truth tables---they produce the same output for every possible input combination.
 ]

 #example[